scalatra/scalatra-website/guides/async/akka.md

 ```

 It's also considered good form to shut the ActorSystem down when you're done
 with it.
-Keep in mind that a servlet context does not necessarily mean an
+Keep in mind that a servlet context destroy does not necessarily mean
-application shutdown, it can be a reload to - so you'll need to release the
+a full application shutdown, it might be a reload - so you'll need to release
-`ActorSystem` resources when your application exits.
+the `ActorSystem` resources when your Scalatra application is destroyed.

 ### Akka Futures